Notice regarding the quality of machine translation

 If during the course of the exercise of the professional is in possession of gold, silver, platinum or alloys of these metals, he must keep a register called "police book" containing all the information relating to the sale and the property sold.

-To go further Sections 537 and 538 of the General Tax Code.
+For further information: Sections 537 and 538 of the General Tax Code.

 Anti-money laundering and anti-terrorism obligations